Pamir Highway: An Epic Road Trip from Dushanbe to Osh

 I’m lucky to have booked an evening flight and get to spend a whole extra day in Osh.
 The weather is perfectly sunny and hot and the city is buzzing with the annual festival.

 An important stop on the Silk Road, Osh is a melting pot of cultures and ethnicities from all over Central Asia and the Middle East.
 The festival represents the traditions of the people living in the 3,000-year-old city.
-It is colourful and vibrant, full of provoking smells and exotic rhythms.
+It is colorful and vibrant, full of provoking smells and exotic rhythms.

 The day is quickly over.
 I pack my bags and head to the airport.
 It’s been a fantastic two weeks full of new friendships, memorable encounters, fascinating views, incredible stories, and unbelievable challenges.